jbcodeforce/rmqtokafka/README.md

 * Get Rabbitmq java client library

-## Summary of MQRabbit concepts
+## Summary of RabbitMQ concepts

 * Connection abstracts the socket connection, and takes care of protocol version negotiation and authentication
 * Channel support the operation on the queue, like publish
 * Acknowledgements are from consumers to RabbitMQ: When RabbitMQ delivers a message to a consumer, it needs to know when to consider the message to be successfully sent.
 * Publisher confirms are from broker ack to publisher.
 * Broker sends message with a delivery tag, scoped per channel.
 Delivery tags, is a monotonically growing positive number sent by producer the consumer uses for acknowledgement.
 * Acknowledged message as delivered, can be discarded from the queue.